YSayaovong/Manufacturing-Scrap-Rate-Analytics/README.md

 - Statistical process control (2-sigma outlier detection)
 - Pareto analysis (defect cost concentration)
 - Synthetic manufacturing dataset (transformer production simulation)

----

-## Disclaimer
-This project was originally performed using internal Prolec-GE production data.
-The dataset has been replaced with a representative simulation to protect proprietary information.
-The analytical structure, KPIs, and methodology reflect the actual work performed.